Larouyan/larouyan.github.io/docs/index.md

 First of all, even if experts account only for 0.5% of the active they represent a big part in the ratings of the beers.
 There are even some years and styles for which they overtake non experts part.
 Thus, their voice really matter since they can make a huge difference for the final average rating displayed on websites.

-Plus we found that experts tend to rate beers that are less famous than those that are rated by casual users.
-Threfore, the fast and early sucess might depend a lot on experts tastes.
+Additionally, we found that experts tend to rate beers that are less famous than those that are rated by casual users.
+Thus, the fast and early success might depend a lot on experts tastes.

 <div style="text-align: center;">
   <img src="/assets/images/expert_proportion_since_begining.png" alt="expert_prop">
 </div>

 In general, a notable pattern emerges where experts initiate the rating trend, establishing an initial inclination.
 As the evaluation proceeds, non-experts increasingly contribute ratings, potentially outnumbering expert assessments.
 This indicates that experts set the initial tone, and non-experts play a significant role by adding a larger volume of assessments as the overall trend develops.